nimish-gupta/blog/content/posts/2020-03-31-implementing-react-life-cycles-using-reason-react hooks.md

 draft: false
 date: 2020-03-31T09:21:06.349Z
 description: "A short and quick guide for implementing react life cycles using reason react\_hooks."
-category: 'Web, Tech, React'
+category:
+  - Web
 tags:
   - Web
   - Tech
   - React
 ---

 ![](/media/hooks.jpeg)

 After the release of [Reason React Hooks,](https://reasonml.github.io/reason-react/blog/2019/04/10/react-hooks) most of the developers have upgraded code base to support the hooks.
-Reason react community has also provided the [script](https://github.com/chenglou/upgrade-reason-react#installation) for upgradation but it just wraps the existing component using `ReasonReactCompact.wrapReasonReactForReact*`*tohooks components*.*It doesn’t add the logic for hooks as it depends on the use-case and there is no direct mapping between both the components.
+Reason react community has also provided the [script](https://github.com/chenglou/upgrade-reason-react#installation) for upgradation but it just wraps the existing component using `ReasonReactCompact.wrapReasonReactForReact*`_tohooks components_.\*It doesn’t add the logic for hooks as it depends on the use-case and there is no direct mapping between both the components.

 As I was upgrading the repository, I found some difficulties in upgrading the lifecycles to support the hooks.
 Therefore I have listed a small cheat sheet as a point of reference for conversion of those lifecycles.
 Before diving into the implementation using hooks a brief intro on React lifecycles and React Hooks.